-Remote File Mapping (RFM) allows you to test new files, scripts, and libraries on pages in your production environment before coding the new one onto the page.
-RFM can be used in either Audits or Journeys and is very convenient for testing updated tag management systems before deployment.
+File Substitution (Formerly Remote File Mapping) allows you to test new files, scripts, and libraries on pages in your production environment before coding the new one onto the page.
+File Substitution can be used in either Audits or Journeys and is very convenient for testing updated tag management systems before deployment.

 Common Use Cases

-Test a TMS migration.
-One important use case for RFM is to test the migration from one tag management system to another.
-Once your new tag management system is ready to be tested, use RFM to swap out the current file that loads your TMS and replace it with a reference to the new one.
+Test a TMS migration - One important use case for File Substitution is to test the migration from one tag management system to another.
+Once your new tag management system is ready to be tested, use File Substitution to swap out the current file that loads your TMS and replace it with a reference to the new one.
 Check the Variable Summary report to spot any pages still loading the old one and to verify the new one loads each time.

-Test an update to your tag manager.
-Before deploying a new tag management version to your site, run an audit with RFM.
+Test an update to your tag manager - Before deploying a new tag management version to your site, run an audit with File Substitution.
 Substitute the call to the old TMS with the new one to make sure all pages load the new TMS.
 The Tag Versions report can identify which version loads.

-To set up a file mapping you need to go to the Configurations and then the Remote File Mapping Library.
+To set up a File Substitution you need to go to the Configurations and then the Remote File Mapping Library.

 From there you'll click Create New to create a new mapping.